• Skip to main content

 READ MORE: Up against the wall – 10 unhelpful thinking styles

 This watershed moment has defined me for the past year.
-My first days out of the hospital was spent consuming everything I could to understand depression and how to live with it.
+My first days out of the hospital were spent consuming everything I could to understand depression and how to live with it.

-I have read books, articles, spoke to Psychiatrists, therapists, peer support, gone to all kinds of meetings.
+I have read books, and articles, spoken to Psychiatrists, therapists, and peer support, gone to all kinds of meetings.
 In October, I flew to Chicago for the 25th International SMART Conference.

 By November, being the overachiever, I am, I had taken and passed three SMART RECOVERY courses.